zachleat/zachleat.com/web/_posts/2016-01-04-critical-webfonts.md

 ## Filmstrip Comparisons

 The yellow frame highlights when the roman web font (used for most body content) has loaded and rendered.
+Note that all of these film strips were captured on [zachleat.com](http://www.zachleat.com/web/) using Chrome’s “Regular 3G” network throttling feature.

 ### Default